What Is A Graphing Calculator

 Your child is not pulling your leg when they tell you they need a graphing calculator.
 Many upper math classes and a few science classes are now requiring students to have a graphing calculator, which has more functions than a basic calculator.

 Depending on the school you’re attending, some teachers may supply students with one, you’ll almost never be able to bring them home which will make homework a nightmare.
-You’ll also have a different model each time, meaning reconfiguring the entire thing, losing the memory, and so on and so forth.
+You’ll also have a different graphing calculator model (e.g. switching from a Plus CE to a TI-84+) each time, meaning reconfiguring the entire thing, losing the memory, and so on and so forth.
+Not the best way to encourage additional education.

 One thing to keep in mind is that a good graphing calculator will last a student through not only middle school and high school but also the majority of their college or university years.
-It’s probably a good idea to go the extra mile and invest in the best graphing calculator you can reasonably afford.
+It’s probably a good idea to go the extra mile and invest in the best option you can reasonably afford.
+The price differences between a good graphing calculator and the best really aren’t that big but the advantages make a difference.

 Classes That Graphing Calculators Are Used In